irenenev24/Winter_Warmer_Recipe_Collection/README.md

 * I want to create a user friendly area that will become more useful overtime with the inclusion of more recipes and categories.
 * I want a site that is responsive across all devices for ease of use.
+* Some features are not available unless you have an admin password, such as categories.

 ### Customer Goals: